Reviews Archive

 Stand out 8-bit versions - C64, NES

 One of the first relatively accurate arcade conversions when appearing on the C64.
-Amazingly, pretty much everything great about the arcade had been included with nothing cut.
 Silkworm was cool for its two player action as unusually it forced one played to play as a helicopter whilst the other had to play on the ground as a jeep, both needing to watch each others backs.

 1 player